Sc4ramouche/claude-shortcuts/README.md

 A set of shortcuts to make interaction with Claude web UI more keyboard-oriented.

+* Alt+N to start a new thread.
-* Alt+N to delete current thread and start a new one.
+* Alt+D to delete the current thread and start a new one.

 To load the extension from sources in Chrome: